 How is the off-the-job figure calculated?

-There is a minimum requirement for all apprentices to complete at least 6 hours per week of off-the-job training, less statutory leave entitlement, over the length of the apprenticeship.
-Each apprenticeship programme has a total off-the-job requirement, this is sometimes more than the minimum to ensure you are able to gain all the KSBs required.
+There is a minimum requirement for all apprentices to complete at least six hours per week of off-the-job training, less statutory leave entitlement, over the length of the apprenticeship.
+Each apprenticeship programme has a total off-the-job requirement, this is sometimes more than the minimum to ensure you are able to gain all the knowledge, skills and behaviours (KSBs) required.
 The total will be shown on your Training Plan.
-As a general rule of thumb, this would equate to one day per week if you worked a standard five day week.
+As a general rule of thumb, this would equate to one day per week if you worked a standard five-day week.
 However, you aren't required to undertake the off-the-job training in this format, i.e. one solid day per week.
 Instead, you could undertake a few hours here and there, as long as it was recorded and over the duration of the apprenticeship, and the total figure covers the amount required.

 Can I use activities outside my paid hours towards the off-the-job activity?